pyload/pyload/.github/PULL_REQUEST_TEMPLATE/core_changes.md

 ---
 name: pyLoad
-about: Propose a change for this project
+about: Propose a change for pyLoad
 labels: enhancement
 ---